An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Abstract

 \section{Abstract}

 We present a deterministic $n^{2+o(1)}$-time algorithm that approximates the crossing number of any graph $G$ of order $n$ up to an additive error of $o(n^4)$.
-We also provide a randomized polynomial time algorithm that constructs a drawing of $G$ with $\text{cr}(G)+o(n^4)$ crossings.
-These results imply a $1+o(1)$ approximation algorithm for the crossing number of dense graphs.
-Our work builds on a technique used Fox, Pach and Súk~\cite{approximatingrect}, who obtained similar results for the rectilinear crossing number.
+We also provide a randomized polynomial-time algorithm that constructs a drawing of $G$ with $\text{cr}(G)+o(n^4)$ crossings.
+These results yield a $1+o(1)$ approximation algorithm for the crossing number of dense graphs.
+Our work complements a paper of Fox, Pach and Súk~\cite{approximatingrect}, who obtained similar results for the rectilinear crossing number.

 The results in~\cite{approximatingrect} and in this paper imply that the (normalized) crossing and rectilinear crossing numbers are estimable parameters.
-Motivated by this, we introduce two graphon parameters, the \textit{crossing density} and the \textit{rectilinear crossing density}, and then we prove that, in a precise sense, these are the correct continuous analogs of the crossing and rectilinear crossing numbers of graphs.
+Motivated by this, we introduce two graphon parameters, the \textit{crossing density} and the \textit{rectilinear crossing density}, and we prove that, in a precise sense, these are the correct continuous analogs of the crossing and rectilinear crossing numbers of graphs.